wellcomecollection/docs/rfcs/013-release_deployment_tracking/v1/README.md

 > **Build artifact:** A container image encapsulating application code that can be configured by environment variable.
 The artifact _does not_ contain configuration.

-When container images intended for release are built they will be added to an ECR repository in AWS, by our build tooling.
+Our build tooling creates Docker images and publishes them to an ECR repository in AWS.

 #### Build artifact SSM Parameters